The Alliance for Patient Access created a video to help you understand patient-centered care.

 This video was originally by Cancer Support Community on August 1, 2015, here.

-Patient advocate, Andrew Schorr, leads a panel discussion about different methods to cope with anxiety and depression through all the phases of a cancer journey.
+An expert panel discusses different methods to cope with anxiety and depression through all the phases of a cancer journey.
 Jane Williams, MSN, RN, FNP, says one of the best ways is to communicate openly with your healthcare team and loved ones.
 Letting them know how you feel and what you need can lead to you feeling better.
 Remember that you’re not alone in your journey, and sharing your emotions can help you figure out what works best for you, whether that be running, meditating, etc. Watch the full video below for all the panel’s advice on coping with anxiety and depression.

 Interview With Dr. Laura C. Michaelis (@lauracmichaelis), MD Clinician and Clinical Researcher at the Medical College of Wisconsin